merlleu/mrldb/README.md

-# MrlDB by Rémi "Mr e-RL" LANGDORPH
+This repo is no longer maintained.

-## Copyright (c) 2019 Rémi LANGDORPH - mrerl@warlegend.net (under MIT license)
+# MrlDB

-# mrldb is a powerful database handler for python
+# MrlDB is a powerful database handler for python
 ## Links:
 #### [pypi project](https://pypi.org/project/mrldb/)
 #### [github repo](https://github.com/merlleu/mrldb)